MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Typically, you'll have one NETADAPTER per WDFDEVICE, with the WDFDEVICE being the parent object of the NETADAPTER.

 Optionally, you can add context space to the object.
-Since WDF allows you to set a context on any WDF object, you could add separate context space for the WDFDEVICE and the NETADAPTER objects.
-In the example above, the client adds `MYDRIVER_ADAPTER_CONTEXT` to the NETADAPTER object.
+Since you can set a context on any WDF object, you could add separate context space for the WDFDEVICE and the NETADAPTER objects.
+In the example in step 4, the client adds `MYDRIVER_ADAPTER_CONTEXT` to the NETADAPTER object.
 For more info, see [Framework Object Context Space](../wdf/framework-object-context-space.md).

-We recommend that you put device-related data in your WDFDEVICE's context, and networking-related data into your NETADAPTER context.
-If you are porting an existing NDIS 6.x driver, you'll likely have a single MiniportAdapterContext that combines networking- and device-related data into a single data structure.
-To simplify the porting process, you can just convert that entire structure to the WDFDEVICE context, and make the NETADAPTER's context be a small structure that points to the WDFDEVICE's context.
+We recommend that you put device-related data in the context for your WDFDEVICE, and networking-related data into your NETADAPTER context.
+If you are porting an existing NDIS 6.x driver, you'll likely have a single MiniportAdapterContext that combines networking-related and device-related data into a single data structure.
+To simplify the porting process, just convert that entire structure to the WDFDEVICE context, and make the NETADAPTER's context be a small structure that points to the WDFDEVICE's context.

 You'll provide 3 callbacks to [**NET_ADAPTER_CONFIG_INIT method**](net-adapter-config-init.md):